AccessibilityTottenham Hotspur Stadium

 We were quickly on the offensive on a sunny day in north London and took an early lead.
 An under-hit pass back towards the opponents goalkeeper was latched on to Hills and, having spotted the visitors shot stopper off her line, she curled home from distance to open the scoring and net her first goal since November.
 However, despite our strong start, Newcastle were the side in momentum and began carving out opportunities, Macie Halsall dragging a shot narrowly wide of the far post but, on 19 minutes, they managed to grab a leveller.

 Looking to make a quick start after the break, we reinstated our lead three minutes into the second period.
 Substitute Lexi Withey was heavily involved in the action as her relentless pressure forced the visitors’ backline to concede possession before she teed up Aramide on the edge of the box, who hit a well-struck shot from a central position into the top left corner.
-Six minutes later and we grabbed an important third goal in the contest as Mace, in acres of space from distance, drilled low towards goal with Dyos unable to keep the ball heading over the line.
+Six minutes later and we grabbed an important third goal in the contest as Mace, after her initial free-kick was cleared back to her, drilled a low first time effort towards goal with Dyos unable to keep the ball heading over the line.

 Then, with four minutes remaining in the clash, Hills was brought down inside the area and the referee pointed to the penalty spot.
-The versatile youngster stepped up and calmly slotted away for her hat-trick.
+The versatile youngster, who originally started the game at full-back before being pushed up forward later on, stepped up and calmly slotted away for her hat-trick.
 It was Hills’ second hat-trick of the campaign following her treble against Gwalia United in the FAWNL Cup in October and saw her move to double figures for goals in all competitions.

 Spurs WU19s 7-2 Newcastle United WU21s